mcsimenc/GenomicsScripts/README.md

 * `vcfSNPrate2circosLine.py.untested`: takes a VCF file with or without a GFF3 file whose features (genes) coordinates are represented in the VCF file and outputs SNPs rate per gene or a Circos heatmap track of SNP rate/bin size

 ### Other scripts
+* `meanMedianMinMax.py`: takes input of a list of numbers and outputs the mean, median, minimum value, maximum value, and sum total
+* `repeatMaskerGFFsubset`: takes input of RepeatMasker GFF and writes lines from several categories each into their own file
 * `repeatMaskerGFFsummarize`: writes tables with summarized counts and lengths of features in a RepeatMasker-derived GFF3